 And I think you and your family deserve to see those documents and reopen this case.

-And we're tired of getting uh BSed around from uh the DOJ, especially the previous administration.
+And we're tired of getting BS' around from the DOJ, especially the previous administration.

-But now I feel like we're doing a repeat of the previous release uh relationship with the DOJ with this DOJ.
+But now I feel like we're doing a repeat of the previous relationship with the DOJ with this DOJ.

 I mean, Mr. Sessions needs to get off his butt.

-He needs to release these uh documents, unredacted, you know, so my family can move on with our light.
+He needs to release these documents unredacted, you know, so my family can move on with their life.

-I mean, it's it's it's every day we think about it, and I promised my brother justice.
+I mean, it's every day we think about it.

-Now it's Sessions dad to open them and give us the documents that we deserve.
+Now it's Sessions' Dad to open them and give us the documents that we deserve, Congress deserves, and the American people deserve.

 I agree wholeheartedly.